 明日の準備、お願いね。

-Please take care of the preparations for tomorrow, will you?
+Please take care of the prep for tomorrow, will you?

 それがね、昨日の夜から様子がおかしいんだ。

-Well, the thing is, he started acting strange last night.
+Well, the thing is, he's been acting strange since last night.

 彼はね、いつも遅刻するんだよ。